AdamBajger/realistic-spell-fps/DEVCONTAINER_SETUP.md

 ssh-add -l
 ```

-The Dev Containers extension will automatically forward the Windows SSH agent to the container.

 ---

 ## Optional: GPG Signing Configuration

-VS Code Dev Containers extension automatically forwards your GPG agent to the container.
+VS Code Dev Containers extension automatically forwards your GPG agent to the container using the `"terminal.integrated.inheritEnv": true` setting (afaik).
 You just need to ensure GPG is installed and configured on your host machine.

+### Install and Configure GPG on Host

-### Linux
+#### Linux

-**1. Install GPG (if not already installed):**

 ```bash
 # Ubuntu/Debian